 Sorting Blocks (Or Socks!)

-Grab some blocks in multiple colors and have your child divide them by color into piles.
+Grab some multi-colored blocks and have your child divide them by color into piles.
 Youngsters love to help, so you could also have them separate and pair socks by color.
 These activities help strengthen the concepts of color.

 Color Pointing Activities